-Sessions are held in the Bialik College Early Learning Centre during the school term on Thursday mornings at 9.15am and Friday mornings starting at 9.15am for an hour and ten minutes.
+Sessions are held in the Bialik College Early Learning Centre during the school term on Friday mornings starting at 9.15am for an hour and ten minutes.
 Limited spaces available.

 For more details, email [email protected] or phone Main Reception on 9822-7981.